yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

 In this task, you will write code that runs within the Orders Web API controller that delegates the cancellation request to the actor.

-1. Using Solution Explorer, open the OrdersController.cs file, in the Controllers folder of the ContosoEvents.WebApi project
+1. Using Solution Explorer, open the OrdersController.cs file, in the Controllers folder of the ContosoEvents.WebApi project.

     ![In the Solution Explorer window, under the Controllers folder, OrdersController.cs is circled.](media/image70.png "Solution Explorer window")

-2. Locate the CancelOrder method (line 179)
+2. Locate the CancelOrder method (line 179).

 3. Locate the following TODO and complete the commented line by replacing it with the following: